Diseases & Conditions

 - Limping, toe walking, or a waddling gait

 Newborns.
-The baby is placed in a soft positioning device, called a Pavlik harness, for 1 to 2 months to keep the thighbone in the socket.
+The baby may be placed in a soft positioning device, called a Pavlik harness, for 1 to 3 months to keep the thighbone in the socket.
 This special brace is designed to hold the hip in the proper position while allowing free movement of the legs and easy diaper care.
 The Pavlik harness helps tighten the ligaments around the hip joint and promotes normal hip socket formation.

 1 month to 6 months.
 Similar to newborn treatment, a baby's thighbone is repositioned in the socket using a harness or similar device.
 This method is usually successful, even with hips that are initially dislocated.